Not Sure Where You Are ?

-When viewing the departures for a stop what is the purpose of the All Destinations drop down ?
+When viewing the departures for a stop what is the purpose of the drop down box containing the word DEPARTURES ?

 This lists all stops in alphabetical order that can be reached from this stop without changing vehicle.
 When a destination in the drop down list is selected, departures which do not stop at this destination are filtered out.
 All remaining departures will stop at the destination and the predicted (if known) or scheduled time at the destination is shown.
 If the stop has arrivals as well as departures (e.g. a station terminus) then an ARRIVALS option is also available and this lists incoming vehicles.
 This can be useful when picking someone up from the stop or station.

 When viewing the departures for a stop why is the time sometimes green ?

 This happens when a departure appears in a transit provider's real time data but no information about the trip can be found in the transit provider's schedule.
 In this case the system only has limited information and tries to convey it as best as possible.

 Is there a trip planner ?